 Data management in distributed architectures requires careful consideration:

-- Database Per Service: Each service owns its data
+- Each service owns its data

-- Event-Driven Communication: Use events for cross-service data updates
+- Use events for cross-service data updates

-- Saga Pattern: Manage distributed transactions across services
+- Manage distributed transactions across services

 Communication Patterns